-Recruitment generally happens every term for members of the Co-Ed Council.
+Recruitment generally happens every term for members of the Gender-Inclusive Greek Council.
 The specific recruitment process is different for each organization.
-Please contact: Coed Council for specific details on each coed house recruitment dates and guidelines and check dates here.
+Please contact the Gender-Inclusive Greek Council for specific details on each coed house recruitment dates and guidelines and check dates here.
 Please note that you must still attend a GLOS Pre-Recruitment Education regardless of your class year and organization you wish to join.
 More details here.

 Alpha Theta has two non-binding recruitment events.
 Eligible students who are interested in finding out more about the chapter can come to either night to meet members, take a house tour, eat dinner and opt to be considered for a bid.
 Bids are non-binding and are good for four terms.
 Alpha Theta has an opportunity for all bid-holders to sink once a term.

 Phi Tau has two casual, non-binding recruitment events each term, which all eligible students are encouraged to attend in order to learn about the house and get to know the brothers.
 People interested in joining may sign the recruitment book, after which the house may give them a bid.
 Because Phi Tau has "rolling recruitment," people may sign the book at any point during the term, not just during recruitment events.
 To join the house, the person may sink the bid by returning it to the house at any point in their undergraduate career.

 The Tabard: The Tabard is built on a philosophy of inclusion, respect, and tolerance, and is thus strictly non-exclusive.
-Any student of good standing with the college who has completed his or her first year may join the house, and may do so at any point throughout the term.
+Any student in good standing with the college who has completed their first year may join the house, and may do so at any point throughout the term.
 At the beginning of each term, a "Meet the Tabard" event is held, giving students the opportunity to meet members and learn more about the house and what it means to join.
-For more info on the Tabard, please email us at firstname.lastname@example.org or attend one of our Wednesday night meetings.
+For more info on the Tabard, please email us at email@example.com or attend one of our Wednesday night meetings.

 NALFO organizations conduct a Membership Intake Process.
 Membership Intake is different for each member organization of the Multicultural Greek Council.

 5. National Pan-Hellenic Council